oxheadalpha/tezos-k8s/README.md

 mkchain is a python script that generates Helm values, which Helm then uses to create your Tezos chain on k8s.

-Follow _just_ the [Install mkchain](./mkchain/README.md#install-mkchain) step in `mkchain/README.md` under the Quickstart.
+Follow _just_ the [Install mkchain](./mkchain/README.md#install-mkchain) step in `./mkchain/README.md`.
 See there for more info on how you can customize your chain.

 Set as an environment variable the name you would like to give to your chain: